-The North Texas Tollway Authority's policy for the adoption of the budget of Current Expenses (sometimes referred to as Annual Budget, Operating Budget, or Operation and Maintenance Fund) and payments into the Reserve Maintenance Fund for the ensuing fiscal year is outlined by the Trust Agreement.
-In conjunction with developing the Operating Budget, staff prepares a five-year capital plan with estimates of expenditures for the Construction Funds, Capital Improvement Fund, Feasibility Study Fund, and the Reserve Maintenance Fund that is approved by Board resolution.
+North Texas Tollway Authority's policy for the adoption of the budget of Current Expenses (sometimes referred to as Annual Budget, Operating Budget, or Operation and Maintenance Fund) and payments into the Reserve Maintenance Fund for the ensuing fiscal year is outlined by the Trust Agreement.
+In conjunction with developing the Operating Budget, staff prepares a five-year capital plan with estimates of expenditures for the Construction Funds, Reserve Maintenance Fund, Capital Improvement Fund and CIF-Revolving Account/Feasibility Study Fund that is approved by Board resolution.
 The detailed reports of the FY2018-2022 Five-Year Capital Plan are included under the Other Funds section of the FY2018 Operating Budget.